sciZer0/7/v/README.md

 The U blockchain has the best Gini coefficient in the industry from day one.

-*As mentioned above, there are ideas on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*

-*Specifically these ideas will only be revealed to Contributors of the U DAO starting the Vote blockchain.*

 <br>

 <h2>3 &nbsp Over 50,000 TPS</h2>